Homemade Pumpkin Bread is made with canned pumpkin, sugar, maple sugar, and simple spices. If you love pumpkin, you’ll love this pumpkin spice bread!

 If you are looking for the perfect pumpkin bread recipe – you’ve found it!
 Simple ingredients and super easy to make this delicious pumpkin cake!

-How to make Pumpkin Bread:
+How to make Pumpkin Bread

 This pumpkin bread recipe is super simple to prepare!
 You’ll only need a few simple ingredients and one bowl.

-Step 2: Pour the batter evenly into two (9×5-inch) loaf pans lined with paper liners.
+- Pour into loaf pans – Pour the batter evenly into two (9×5-inch) loaf pans lined with paper liners.

-Step 3: Bake in a preheated 350 degree F oven for 60 minutes.
+- Bake – Bake in a preheated 350 degree F oven for 60 minutes.
 Test with a toothpick when inserted comes out clean.

-Step 4: Make the cream cheese frosting.
-Cover with plastic wrap and set aside as the pumpkin cake cools.
+- Make cream cheese frosting (if desired) – Make cream cheese frosting.
+Cover with plastic wrap and set aside as the pumpkin bread cools.
+Or simply dust with powdered sugar.

 Paper pan liners help get cakes out of loaf pans easily.
 Order them here.